multitudes/RazorClams/README.md

 The tests folder contains the following files.
 - a makefile to compile the tests into executables
 - a runtests.sh script to run the tests executables
 - a part1_tests.cpp file that contains the tests.
 The name can be changed to whatever you want but it has to end with `_tests.cpp`.
 More than one file can be created like a part2_tests.cpp file etc. Each file will be compiled into an executable called `part1_tests`, `part2_tests` etc. the script will run all the tests executables.
 - a razorclams.hpp file that contains the test macros like the `my_assert` and `debug` macros.
 - eventually a log file will be produced by the tests.
+A nice trick is to display the output of the logfile in a separate terminal window like `tail -f tests/tests.log > /dev/pts/4 &` where ` /dev/pts/4` is the device file in Linux that represents a pseudo-terminal (pty).
+You get it when you execute the command `tty` in the new window.

 The makefile in the tests folder is the following.